 Gartner also mentioned several pieces of this puzzle including document management, content security, records management, integration, storage infrastructure, virtual data rooms, cloud-based applications, and file syncing and sharing.
 “Application leaders crafting a digital workplace will need to address use cases for both content-related key business process, and content developed collaboratively by teams.”

 There was a time when AV and IT departments were siloed and sometimes even hesitant to get pulled into each other’s projects.
 Not anymore.
-AV/IT convergence is now a fact of life.
-One driven by a focus on the drivers of organizational strategy and the needs of end users.
+AV/IT convergence is now a fact of life driven by a focus on the drivers of organizational strategy and the needs of end-users.

 There is now a digital transformation taking place everywhere, with devices that are more connected and allow for greater employee and customer interaction.
 This transformation is forcing IT departments to become much more involved with provisioning and managing a wider variety of AV equipment.

 The result is a mandate for integration and teamwork between these two groups that hold the keys to successful project implementations.
 That means developing a proactive approach to understanding the respective needs and pain points as the lines blur between the two sides of what is now the same coin.